 Exposed Samples against Control Samples

-This image was taken in December 2018 where the samples have absorbed almost double the required solar radiation exposure required by the Standard as shown in the table above for the Dandenong area.
+This image was taken in May 2020 where the samples have absorbed More than double the required solar radiation exposure required by the Standard as shown in the table above for the Dandenong area.
 The samples are compared to control samples that have never seen the sun (profile in the image with the labels attached) and show very little difference after more than five years of direct exposure.
 Under normal conditions window profile are generally exposed to far less radiation due to shading and positioning.
-It is our opinion that the samples have the equivalent exposure of 10-15 years of normal use.
+It is our opinion that the samples have the equivalent exposure of 15-20 years of normal use.